elunna/hackem/README.md

 	- [ ] For everything that had MARM - maybe use the y value instead?
 Look into how monsters are armed, this must be related.
 	- [ ] Add alternate spellings
 	- [ ] Reformat all monst listings for easier reading.
+	- [ ] Check other monsters for traitor property

 	Once we are stable on the monsters we are importing, the number and placement of monsters then...
 		- [ ] win/share/monsters.map
 		- [ ] Import all tiles for new monsters